skylandersNFC/Docs/Skylanders_Tutorials/README.md

 ### Emulating Skylanders

-> TheBiemGamer- How to play Skylanders on PC with or without a portal of power!
+> TheBiemGamer - How to play Skylanders on PC with or without a portal of power!
 > [https://www.youtube.com/watch?v=1qj-6uMvm3g](https://www.youtube.com/watch?v=1qj-6uMvm3g)

 > TheBiemGamer - Skylanders on Cemu WITHOUT a Portal of Power!